 Factors to consider: Installing a new plugin can be hit or miss.
 You could install it and configure it with little effort and be on your merry way, or it could cause a conflict with another plugin that you use on your site causing you to get the dreaded “this site has experienced a critical error” message.

-Process: When installing new plugins that will enable new functionality, it should be installed in a staging environment to ensure that conflicts don’t occur with other plugins currently installed.
-Additionally, you may want to test out several chat plugins to find the plugin that will best suit your needs.
+Process: When installing new plugins that will enable new functionality, they should be installed in a staging environment to ensure that conflicts don’t occur with other plugins currently installed.
+Additionally, you may want to test out some of the top WordPress chat plugins to find the plugin that will best suit your needs.
 In this case, it’s better to enable your staging environment to avoid any plugin conflicts that may arise.

 When to Push Your Staging Site Live